The Best Keto Eggnog Recipe

 Get a small bowl

-In a small mixing bowl, slowly add the powdered eyrthritol to the egg yolks.
+In a small mixing bowl, slowly add the powdered erythritol to the egg yolks.
 Whisk until thick and pale yellow.

 Mix egg and milk

 I still crave eggnog as we get closer to Christmas.
-Luckily, it’s pretty easy to make a keto, sugar free version of eggnog.
-Keto eggnog is a combination of cream, and/or nut milk, egg yolks and your favorite sweetener.
+Luckily, it’s pretty easy to make a keto version at home.
+It’s a combination of cream, and/or nut milk, egg yolks and your favorite sweetener.
 The hardest part is heating the yolks slowly to make sure the egg yolks don’t curdle.
-Even if you do curdle, you can strain them out and you will be left with creamy low carb eggnog.
+Even if you do curdle, you can strain them out and you will be left with creamy eggnog.

-This recipe for keto eggnog is customizable to your milk preference.
-You can use all heavy cream or you can all or some nut milk.
+This keto eggnog recipe is customizable to your milk preference.
+You can use all heavy cream or sub in all or some nut milk.

 The nut milk I prefer is

-This eggnog is a delicious and creamy keto cocktail you can enjoy on your holiday parties.
-I like to make a big batch of keto eggnog for our annual ugly sweater Christmas party and spike it with some white rum.
-My guests don’t even know the eggnog is sugar free!
+This eggnog is a delicious and creamy holiday cocktail you can enjoy at your parties.
+I like to make a big batch of this low carb eggnog for our annual ugly sweater Christmas party and spike it with some white rum.
+My guests don’t even know it’s sugar free!